Mee-Shee: The Water Giant

-Mee-Shee: The Water Giant (also known simply as Mee-Shee) is an Anglo-German family film shot in New Zealand and released in 2005.
+Mee-Shee: The Water Giant (also known simply as Mee-Shee) is a British-German family film shot in New Zealand in 2002 and released in 2005.
 It stars Bruce Greenwood, Rena Owen, Tom Jackson and Daniel Magder.

-The film is based upon the Canadian folklore water monster known as the Ogopogo.
-This folklore began with Aboriginal peoples in Canada, and while the film was in production complaints from one Aboriginal chief about cultural appropriation caused the film and its titular monster to be renamed "Mee-Shee".
+The film is based on the Canadian folklore water monster, known as the Ogopogo.
+This folklore started with Aboriginal peoples in Canada, and while the film was in production complaints from one Aboriginal chief about cultural appropriation caused the film and its title monster to be renamed "Mee-Shee".
 These complaints and the renaming drew media attention and generated controversy.

 The film itself received some good reviews.
 Some critics praised the performances, although evaluations of the special effects were mixed.
 In Canada, Mee-Shee was only released on DVD and never played in theatres.